ESG related Information

 |

-Resilience through risk mitigation | Climate change is expected to make major disasters more frequent, similar to past flooding in Thailand.
-By implementing the necessary BCP activities, we can enhance the appeal of our products to customers. |
+<1.5°C> Climate change is expected to make major disasters more frequent, similar to past flooding in Thailand.
+With robust business continuity planning, we can enhance the appeal of our products to customers. <4°C> Climate change is expected to make major disasters even more frequent, similar to past flooding in Thailand.
+With robust business continuity planning, we can enhance the appeal of our products to customers. |

 ★ |